5:30 a.m. UPDATE: National Weather Service breaks down Port Arthur, Mid County forecast - Port Arthur News

 That level of strong wind isn’t likely to impact Port Arthur and Mid County residents; however, the region is expected to endure moderate winds throughout the day that increase in intensity Wednesday evening.

-Donato said sustained winds should each 15 to 20 mph, with possible gusts into the 20 or 25 range.
+Donato said sustained winds should each 15 to 20 mph, with possible gusts into the 20 or 25 mph range.

 Read here for local community reaction to region’s severe weather.